12 Top Affordable Skincare Products for Women Over 50

 As we age, our skin becomes thinner.
 We also have fine (and not so fine) lines, and age spots.
 With our hormone levels decreasing, our skin becomes dryer.
-Ahhh the joys of aging… Here are Six Inexpensive Skincare Products I Love Over 60.
+Some key ingredients to look for to increase hydration are ceramides, hyaluronic acid, squalane, Vitamin E, and Provitamin B5.
+These active ingredients work together to lock in moisture and keep the skin hydrated.
+Antioxidants like niacinamide are important for protecting skin against sun damage, reducing inflammation, and delaying wrinkles.

-I switched to double cleansing about a year ago in the evening.
+I keep my skincare routine pretty simple.
+I did however switch to double cleansing about a year ago in the evening.
 I cleanse with Farmacy Green Clean Makeup Remover first.
 FYI it removes mascara as well so no need for another product.

-Then I cleanse with Neutrogena Hydro Boost.
+I follow that with my favorite gentle cleanser, Neutrogena Hydro Boost.
 I really like this cleanser.
 It is the perfect follow-up to the Farmacy but isn’t drying or too oily for my skin.
+My husband and I have been using this product for years.

-I also love the Ceravie Moisturizing Cream which I always lather on while my skin is still wet after the shower.
+Steve and I both use the CeraVe moisturizing barrier creme which I always lather on while my skin is still wet after the shower.

 In the morning I wash with the Neutrogena Hydro Boost.

-I then use the Timeless Vitamin C & E Ferulic Acid Serum
+I then use the Timeless Vitamin C & E Ferulic Acid Serum.
+I penned a post on Vitamin C Serums here, that I plan to update soon.

 All of these products are under $30.
 If you would like to read all of my beauty and skincare posts you can click on the beauty and skincare tab at the top of my page.